 Gastric bypass surgery has its advantages and disadvantages just like anything else.
 Your post-op discomfort may range from light and moderate to severe.
-Every patient is different, therefore your pain tolerance and pain level will vary.
+Every patient is different, therefore your pain tolerance, pain level, and pain medication after gastric bypass will vary.

 It’s important to work with your surgeon closely after your gastric procedure.
 Your weight loss doctor can prescribe you a variety of medications that will help you with pain.
 Pain medications can be great for reducing inflammation and other sources of discomfort after the operation.

 However, some medications are more recommended than others, so keep reading to learn what pain medication is safe versus what you should avoid after gastric bypass.